talrasha007/co-stream-helper/README.md

 ## map

-Create a map stream from an generator function.
+Create a map stream from a function(can be generator / async function).

 ``` js
 var cs = require('co-stream')